One Room Challenge Featured Designer

 In case you haven’t heard the news, it was just announced that I will be one of the One Room Challenge Spring 2020 featured designers!
 Holy scream emoji!
 Exciting right!?!?!?
-When I first discovered the One Room Challenge, six some years ago, I was in the middle of a makeover in the guest bedroom in our old house and completely befuddled why every blogger on the planet wanted to steal my home decor thunder.
+When I first discovered the One Room Challenge, six some years ago, I was in the middle of the guest bedroom makeover in our old house and completely befuddled why every blogger on the planet wanted to steal my home decor thunder.
 Since that time, I’ve participated in this intense 6 week home decor makeover challenge as a guest participant a couple of times and had so much fun.
 A lot of work, but fun all the same.
-You can check out both of the HOH One Room Challenge rooms here.

 You’re gonna look at these photos and say, you lie, but it’s true.
 I get something I love…maybe a chair or table…and it gets styled in my office.
 Fast forward a couple of months, it finds a new forever home or I decide I hate it.
 It’s been boho bonkers complete with Beni Ourain rug (presently on sale for 20% off), Albini ottoman, chunky knit blankie, and brass table.
 Then it went eclectic with this Enrique Garcel cabinet mixed with Mid-Century Modern.